urbit/docs/docs/hall/new-gall.md

 Or (sadly) more commonly:
 `^-  {(list move) _+>.$}`

 These arms are producing both side-effects and new state.
-To do this, their code has to simultaneously figure out "how does this poke/diff/whatever change our state?" and "what side-effects does this change have?".
+To do this, their code has to simultaneously figure out "how does this poke/diff/whatever change our state?" and "what side-effects does this change have?"

 You'll find that the logic relating to these two often becomes tangled, making the flow of the whole more difficult to understand.
 And the side-effects more often than not relate to subscriptions, for which the developer may be writing a lot of boilerplate code.
 Gall currently does not help in either of these places.

 > The main significant cost of software development is the cost of